 Speaking of dosing, it’s important to not go overboard with the cannabis.
 A bit too much can have unwanted effects like turning your focus inwards, instead of towards your partner.
 You could also experience a heavy body high which can lead to sexual inaction.

-It’s actually reported that men who have had too much cannabis can experience erectile dysfunction and women find it a lot harder to reach orgasm.
+It’s reported that men who have had too much cannabis can experience erectile dysfunction and women find it a lot harder to reach orgasm.
 It’s suspected that these last two effects are related to each other.

 The Journal of Sexual Medicine conducted a survey in Australia with 8656 males and those who were frequent cannabis users reported that they would reach orgasm slower than their sober counterparts and in some cases, they couldn’t orgasm at all.